pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ##### addWidget(item: ReactElement, config?: LayoutConfiguration): void

-Add a widget to the Home screen's widget grid.
+This method adds a widget to the Home screen's widget grid.

 | Parameter | Type                | Description                                                                                                                                                                                              |
 |-----------|---------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|